Why Does Fishing Sun Protection Clothing Work? 5 Tips for Sun Protection

 Why Do I Need to Protect Myself From the Sun?

-Many years ago, the awareness around the need for sun protection was not near as prevalent.
-As any full time guide will tell you, that has changed.
+Many years ago, awareness around the need for sun protection was lacking.
+As any full time fishing guide will tell you, that has changed.
 The increased awareness of skin cancer is very real, often resulting from long days on the water.
-To help combat that, AFTCO makes a wide range of sun protection gear for the whole family.
+1 in 5 Americans will develop skin cancer by the age of 70.
+To help combat that and help you select the right sun protection gear for your needs, AFTCO makes a wide range of sun protection gear for the whole family.

-The Breathable sun protective clothing such as our Yurei Airo Mesh Shirt is a great example of a shirt that provides UPF 40 rating but is more breathable than the basic Samurai.
-This is a result of the AIRo MESH material providing the shirt mesh like properties.
+A step up from the Samurai is the AFTCO's Yurei Air-O Mesh®.
+It features a UPF 40 rating that allows for maximum breathability derived from AFTCO's AIRo MESH fabric.
 When lifted to the light, the shirt seems slightly see through, yet the fabric itself is woven in a way to provide sun protection.
 This is key in the summer when the heat may deter you from wanting to put on a long long sleeve shirt.
 This shirt will allow the slightest breeze to blow threw it so you wont overheat.
 That makes the Yurei shirt the next level in sun protection.

 Button Up Fishing Shirts: There is one other category of sun protection fishing clothing out there, and it is wovens, or button up fishing shirts.
 These tops are not only effective in the sun, but offer a clean more suitable look for every day wear.
 These tops are more of a preference piece versus having any real advantage over the other clothing.
 Check out specific tops like the AFTCO Rangle

 All these options come in a crew as well as a hooded version giving you the choice to be able to cover up both your torso, and neck.
 The Yurei and Barracuda come with an integrated facemask as well allowing you to cover up your face for maximum protection.
-These are added features you may want to consider when choosing sun protection clothing for the added protection.
+These are added features you may want to consider when choosing sun protection clothing with maximum protection.

-5 Tips for Protecting Yourself from the Sun
+5 Tips for Protecting Yourself From The Sun While Fishing

 2. Use at least UPF 30 for sun protection clothing.
 UPF 50 will provide maximum protection.
 Always try to protect yourself as much as possible.